-Florida has no state income tax, which means Social Security retirement benefits, pension income and income from IRAs or a 401(k) are all untaxed.
+Florida has no state income tax, which means Social Security retirement benefits, pension income and income from an IRA or a 401(k) are all untaxed.
 Florida has no estate or inheritance tax.
 Property and sales tax rates are close to the national averages.

 This calculator reflects the changes under the 2018 Trump Tax Plan.